-- 41. The classification of the institutions is based on a three-step procedure: - the financial corporations are selected on the basis of their activity; - the non-financial corporations are classified on the basis of the 50% criterion; - the non-market units are classified in the GG sector, if they are public and the general government is financing more than 50% of their total revenue;
+- 39. The resident institutional units are classified in a four-step procedure: - the financial corporations are selected on the basis of their activity; - the non-financial corporations are classified on the basis of the 50% criterion; - the public non-market units are classified in the GG sector, if the general government is financing more than 50% of their total revenue; - the private non-market non-profit institutions and public ones financed mostly by sectors other than GG are classified into the NPISHs sector.